superspiller/DevOps/README.md

 3. styles.css - for the styling of the webpage
 4. images/ several images within this folder

-My other team mate will be working on another file/ part for the link to the Sunflower.
+My other self (as a non-collaborator; or anyone can contribute/ propose changes - as this is a publc repository) will be working on another file/ part for the link to the Sunflower.
 5. sunflower.html

+I will then need to review the propose change (via "Pull Requests"), accept the proposal, and re-run the workflow as below.

 How to make updates:
 If you need to update the content, that would be in the index.html or the sunflower.html.